-HELP Line (434-295-TALK) is an anonymous, confidential telephone service serving the students of the University of Virginia.
-It is a student-run and student-operated program, staffed entirely by volunteers.
-Volunteers provide callers with a confidential, empathetic, non-judgmental listener with whom to discuss any issues the caller may be dealing with.
+HELP Line (434-295-TALK) is a 24/7 free and confidential telephone hotline serving Albemarle County and students of the University of Virginia.
+It is a student-run and student-operated program, staffed entirely by anonymous volunteers.
+Volunteers provide callers with a confidential, empathetic, and non-judgmental listener with whom to discuss any issues the caller may be dealing with.

 WHAT WILL VOLUNTEERS DO?